------- CURRICULUM For an in-depth description of the curriculum, please visit the following website: www.cornerstonecurriculum.com.
+CURRICULUM For an in-depth description of the curriculum, please visit the following website: www.cornerstonecurriculum.com.
 Completing the three-year World Views curriculum fulfills all academic high school credits except math, science, geography, and foreign language.
 In addition to the Cornerstone curriculum mentioned above, a portion of class time each semester will be devoted to developing public speaking skills.
-Furthermore, the in-class materials utilize resources such as DVDs, PowerPoints, and handouts to dive deep into the subject matter, including Greco-Roman history, biblical history, and Western art and music. ----- FIELD TRIPS The class takes a required field trip to the Meadows Museum of Art on the SMU campus.
+Furthermore, the in-class materials utilize resources such as DVDs, PowerPoints, and handouts to dive deep into the subject matter, including Greco-Roman history, biblical history, and Western art and music.
+FIELD TRIPS The class takes a required field trip to the Meadows Museum of Art on the SMU campus.
 The Meadows has an extensive collection of Renaissance and religious art for the students to study and become familiar with.
 In addition, the Meadows collection makes it possible to do a survey and comparison of art periods in a brief and comprehensible way.
 If the Bridwell Library on SMU campus (across from the Meadows) has a relevant exhibit, we visit there as well.
 DUAL ENROLLMENT THEO has partnered with Christian Halls International (christianhalls.org) and Southeastern University (Lakeland, FL) to offer SACS accredited dual enrollment classes through its worldview program.
 These classes are part of the Texas college core classes and highly transferable to Texas public and private colleges such as UT and TAMU.
 COST:?The cost is a \$50 enrollment fee for Christian Halls plus \$100 / credit hour.
 These costs are in addition to normal THEO tuition.
 PROCESS: Enrollment is totally flexible as a student can enroll in zero to three classes.
 There is a separate enrollment process as well as the additional time to upload assignments to the SEU website.
 WORKLOAD: There are no additional assignments; actually, there are fewer assignments for the college classes.
 However, the students will be expected to turn in their BEST work to the college site.
-COURSES: The current course offerings for the WVII program are English Composition 2, Western Civilization II, Great Books II, Western Theological Tradition 1 (optional) Subject to change ----- ZOOM INFORMATION Zoom is a privilege that can be revoked and is available ONLY for those who are sick.
+COURSES: The current course offerings for the WVII program are English Composition 2, Western Civilization II, Great Books II, Western Theological Tradition 1 (optional) Subject to change ZOOM INFORMATION Zoom is a privilege that can be revoked and is available with person from the instructor.
 All others should report to class in person.
 You should have a working microphone AND camera and be dressed to stay on camera for the entire class period.
-The teacher should be notified by 8 AM if you plan to Zoom for that day. ?Students must notify the teacher by 8 AM if this is a deviation from their normal routine. ?
+Sick days: The teacher should be notified by 8 AM if you plan to Zoom for that day.
 This class is taught by Matthew Considine.